European stocks end higher as Trump-driven selling eases

 The Iseq index ended the week on a par with its fellow European indices, closing 0.7 per cent on the day.

-Airlines were generally out of favour and Ryanair, which on Friday lost its High Court challenge against the Government’s travel advice, and published it latest traffic numbers, was down 1.7 per cent.
+Airlines were generally out of favour and Ryanair, which on Friday lost its High Court challenge against the Government’s travel advice and published its latest traffic numbers, was down 1.7 per cent.

 Banks were also sharply lower with AIB down 4 per cent and Bank of Ireland falling by 1.9 per cent.
 Permanent TSB bucked the trend, closing up 6 per cent.